Bartitsu: Contemporary interest and revival

-A third volume of the Bartitsu Compendium was published in December of 2022, marking the 120th anniversary of the closing of the original Bartitsu Club and the 20th anniversary of the modern revival movement.
+A third volume of the Bartitsu Compendium was published in December 2022, marking the 120th anniversary of the closing of the original Bartitsu Club and the 20th anniversary of the modern revival movement.
 Subheaded "What Bartitsu Was and What It Can Be", this volume includes an authoritative social history of Bartitsu and anthology of historical articles as well as a technical section highlighting the stylistically unique aspects of Bartitsu as a martial art.

 In September 2006, Bartitsu Society member Kirk Lawson released a DVD entitled Bartitsu – the Martial Art of Sherlock Holmes, which is a presentation of Bartitsu techniques as demonstrated at the Spring '06 Cumann Bhata Western Martial Arts Seminar.

 In October 2006, the Bartitsu Society launched the Bartitsu.org website, which included information on the history, theory and practice of Barton-Wright's martial art, as well as current events relating to the Bartitsu revival.
-In 2019 the site suffered a catastrophic technical failure and it was revived in January of 2021 as BartitsuSociety.com.
+In 2019 the site suffered a catastrophic technical failure and it was revived in January 2021 as BartitsuSociety.com.

 In 2010, a seminar tour was arranged to raise awareness of Bartitsu.
 Tony Wolf taught consecutive seminars on the West Coast of the US starting in California and moving to Northwest Fencing Academy and then Academia Duellatoria in Oregon.
 Seminars were then hosted by the School of Acrobatics and New Circus Arts in Seattle, Washington and at Academie Duello in Vancouver, British Columbia.

 In August 2009, the Bartitsu Society announced the production of a full-length documentary on E.W.
 Barton-Wright and his self-defence arts, which was released in March 2011.
 The first international Bartitsu School of Arms seminar/conference event was held in London, U.K. between August 26–28, 2011 and the second event was held in Chicago, between 7–9 September 2012.

 In 2017, Bartitsu came to the attention of a martial arts instructor in Columbus, Georgia.
 After researching the combat laboratory methods used by the founder and his instructors to add more defence tactics and skills incorporating more ground defence, additional self-defence moves, and basic knife tactics and defences, he took on his first student.
 He then founded an academy, christened "Neo-Bartitsu Columbus", in 2019 and began offering weekly classes through Bishop's TaeKwonDo Plus.

 In the UK, Sensei Tommy Moore runs the Bartitsu Lab.
 This Bartitsu club aims to bring together the best of the combat sports and self defence focuses of Bartitsu as part of a modern holistic approach.